GerardGascon/Custom-Steam-Platform-Toolkit/README.md

 For development and usage documentation I'll be using the [Documentation~ folder](Packages/com.geri.platformtoolkit.steam/Documentation~), so please refer to that when extending the functionality and/or using this package in your project.

+## Installation

+> [!NOTE]
+> The is still under development, it may not work at all at the moment.

+If you want to add it to your project, you may refer to this [file](Packages/com.geri.platformtoolkit.steam/Documentation~/installation.md).